LawleyFall2017/230-fall2017/weekly_materials/week9/js4-functions.md

 // 1 - These first 2 examples do not have a return value, and instead rely on "side effects"

-// 1A - no arguments, no return value
+// 1A - No arguments provided, no return value
 function sayHello(){
 	console.log("Hello!");
 }

-// 1B - String argument, no return value
+// 1B - String argument provided, no return value
 function sayHelloTo(name){
 	console.log("Hello " + name + "!");
 }

-sayHello(); 			// "Hello!"
-sayHelloTo("Bob"); 		// "Hello Bob!"
+sayHello(); 			// outputs the string "Hello!" sayHelloTo("Bob"); 		// outputs the concatenated string "Hello Bob!"

 // 2 - these functions DO return values